You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Trapani

 Trapani is a charming Sicilian town with a rich history, stunning architecture, delicious food & locally made wine.
-Plus, it’s picturesque harbor and colorful streets are a delight to explore.
+Plus, its harbour and colourful streets are fun to explore.

-Trapani could be done as one of your day trips from Palermo, but I’ll admit we left our Palermo apartment and stayed 1 night in Trapani.
+Trapani could be done as one of your day trips from Palermo, but I’ll admit we left our Palermo apartment and stayed in Trapani for 1 night.
 This made more sense when we also wanted enough time to visit the nearby Egadi Islands and Erice (mentioned below).

-The beaches surrounding Trapani aren’t as crowded compared with Mondello, and the water isn’t as picturesque.
-But this coastal town still has a charm of its own.
+The beaches surrounding Trapani aren’t as crowded as Mondello, but they are also nowhere near as beautiful.
+Trapani does still have a charm of its own, though.

 Distance from Palermo: 107 km